deepmodeling/CrystalFormer-CSP/model/README.md

 ## Alex-20

 The pre-trained model is available on [Google Drive](https://drive.google.com/file/d/1Fjt3bXzouAb-GX3ScAuejDA6eggtOYe4/view?usp=sharing).
 It can be downloaded using `wget`, `gdown`, or just by clicking the link.

+The reinforcement learning fine-tuning checkpoint is available on [Google Drive](https://drive.google.com/file/d/1LlrpWj1GWUBZb-Ix_D3DfXxPd6EVsY6e/view?usp=sharing).
+It can be downloaded using `wget`, `gdown`, or just by clicking the link.
+The reward is chosen to be the negative energy above the hull, which is calculated by the [Orb model](https://github.com/orbital-materials/orb-models) based on the Alexandria convex hull.

 ### Model Parameters